EirikHaughom/ADME/Guides/Standalone Reservoir DMS/readme.md

 **Phase 2**
 - Deploy the RDDMS REST API container in the same private VNET as the RDDMS Server.
-- Deploy Azure API Management for public access to both the RDDMS Server and REST API.
+- Deploy Azure API Management for public access to both the RDDMS Server.
-- Integrate authentication with Azure AD using Azure API Management.
+- Integrate authentication with Azure AD.
 <br><br>

 # Phase 1